Home Medicinal Chemistry Vitamins Vitamins and Minerals

 Essential Vitamins and Minerals

-Vitamins and minerals are lists of essential micronutrients that use our body to carry out a range of normal biological functions.
-Most of these vitamins and minerals or essential elements are not produced in our bodies and we need to intake these micronutrients from the food we eat.
-Vitamins A, B, C, D, E, and K are essential micronutrients that are needed for our good health.
-Like vitamins, the minerals that are essential for good health may include calcium, phosphorus, potassium, sodium, chloride, magnesium, iron, zinc, iodine, sulfur, cobalt, copper, etc.
+Vitamins and minerals are a list of essential micronutrients that use our body to carry out a range of normal biological functions.
+Most of these list of vitamins and minerals or essential elements are not produced in our bodies, thus we need to intake these micronutrients from various food sources.
+Vitamins A, B, C, D, E, and K are essential organic compounds that are required in our diet in small amounts to perform various biological functions for normal growth and health.
+Like vitamins, the minerals that are also essential for good health include calcium, phosphorus, potassium, sodium, chloride, magnesium, iron, zinc, iodine, sulfur, cobalt, copper, etc.

 Vitamins and Minerals List